Skip to main content

 Purpose

-Participant fields allow the Business to collect and store participant-specific data within the Triparound platform, and can be reused across multiple bookings, helping build richer and more accurate participant profiles.
+Participant fields allow the Business to collect and store Customer and Co-Traveler data within the Triparound platform.
+This data can be reused/prefilled across multiple bookings, helping build richer and more accurate customer and participant profiles and allowing for a smoother booking flow.

 Where the data is stored